divnix/nix-book/src/ch05-03-imports-and-callpackage.md

 A minimal callPackage implementation can be thought of as:
 ```
   # <nixpkgs>/lib/customisation.nix
+  # callPackageWith :: Attr Set -> (Attr Set -> drv) -> Attr Set -> drv
   callPackageWith = autoArgs: fn: args:
+  # autoArgs - Attr set of "defaults", for nixpkgs this would be all top-level packages
+  # fn       - A nix expression which uses an attr set as in input.
+  # args     - Overrides to the defaults in autoArgs
   let
     # if a file is passed, import it
     f = if lib.isFunction fn then fn else import fn;